laazara/embodiment/site/content/guides/almond-oil-hair-care.md

 ## Almond oil as a conditioner

+## Can almond oil be used as a conditioner?

+Almond oil can be used as a conditioner.
+It's great for adding shine to the hair, strengthening hair (especially when processed) and softening the hair.

 ### Almond oil is great for shiny hair

 Almond oil fills in the gaps between the cuticles, flattening the cuticles, adding to the shine of the hair.
 When the cuticles of our hair are flat, it reflects more light, hence, providing the shiny quality associated with many oils.